ryanpdwyer/react-eleventy/fys-A03.md

 - [Web Olympic game](https://vibertthio.com/web-olympic/)
 - [The food chain game](https://editor.p5js.org/lillianr/present/WYI4pPf2_)
 - [QuickDraw](https://quickdraw.withgoogle.com)
 - [This person does not exist](https://thispersondoesnotexist.com) this one is probably a bit tough to talk about, but go for it if you're interested.
-Note there are other variants: This [Cat](https://thiscatdoesnotexist.com) / [Horse](https://thishorsedoesnotexist.com) does not exist, which make an interesting comparison.
+Note there are other variants, like this [Cat](https://thiscatdoesnotexist.com) / [Horse](https://thishorsedoesnotexist.com) does not exist, which make for an interesting comparison.

 </div>